FCSAA STATE TOURNAMENT | TOURNAMENT CENTRAL

 FCSAA STATE TOURNAMENT BRACKET

-VIDEO: Select games are available on the FCSAA Sports YouTube Channel
+VIDEO: All games are available on the FCSAA Digital Network

 For the latest news on FSW Athletics, log on to FSWBucs.com or stay connected to the Bucs on social media.
 Follow the Buccaneers on Twitter @FSWBucs, on Instagram @FSWBucs, on Facebook at Facebook.com/FSWBucs and on Snapchat at BucsSnaps.

 The Florida SouthWestern State College athletic program is a member of the Florida College System Athletic Association (FCSAA) and the National Junior College Athletic Association (NJCAA).
 The Buccaneers are one of 25 schools in the NJCAA Region 8 and are one of six schools in the Suncoast Conference.
-Florida SouthWestern State College currently supports four intercollegiate athletic programs (Baseball, Softball, Men's Basketball, Women's Basketball), with Volleyball coming in the fall of 2017.
+Florida SouthWestern State College currently supports four intercollegiate athletic programs (Baseball, Softball, Men's Basketball, Women's Basketball).

 Baseball and Softball began their regular season competition in 2016 at the City of Palms Park in Fort Myers.
-Located on the Thomas Edison (Lee) Campus in Fort Myers will be the brand new Suncoast Credit Union Arena (completed in fall 2016), where FSW's men's and women's basketball and volleyball teams will compete.
+Located on the Thomas Edison (Lee) Campus in Fort Myers is the brand new Suncoast Credit Union Arena (completed in fall 2016), where FSW's men's and women's basketball teams compete.

 The movement to form a unique sports association dedicated to America's two-year colleges arose in 1937 when several track and field coaches gathered in Fresno, California.
 A year later, the National Collegiate Athletic Association (NCAA) rejected a petition from 13 two-year colleges in California to grant their teams and athletes permission to compete at the NCAA Track & Field Championships.